-Growing up in a broken home in Homer, Alaska, Lincoln Brewster has determined that his past will not control the future that God has for him.
+Lincoln Brewster continues to lead people into worship with his latest song, "Made New."
+Growing up in a broken home in Homer, Alaska, Lincolnhas determined that his past will not control the future that God has for him.

 Living in a home with a violent and alcoholic stepfather, Lincoln and his mother found a refuge in music.
 When he was just a one-year-old kid growing up in Homer, Alaska, Lincon's mother immediately noticed his knack for keeping rhythm on a drum set his grandfather had given him.
 As a musician herself, his mother then introduced Lincoln to the mandolin when he was 5 years old and before long he was playing alongside his mom for cruise ship tourists.